 - Free trial: 7 days

-*Save up to 22% by paying annually.
+*Save more money by paying annually.
 Volume discounts for more than four users are available.

 Nextiva Features

-- Team collaboration rooms: Create group chats to help members easily discuss ideas and campaign updates.
-Name the room according to your department or project.
+- Team collaboration rooms: These rooms help members easily discuss projects and provide updates.
+Rename the rooms according to your department or project.

 What We Like